daac-tools/guidelines/conduct.md

 disruption to the project.
 They should tell people they are leaving and take the proper steps to ensure that others can pick up where they left off.

-This Code of Conduct is modified from the [Ubuntu Codes of Conduct](https://ubuntu.com/community/governance/code-of-conduct) and is distributed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
+This Code of Conduct is modified from the [Ubuntu Code of Conduct v2.0](https://ubuntu.com/community/governance/code-of-conduct) and is distributed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).